 Last Updated on

-Induction of labour might seem quite simple to hear.
-Just go to the hospital, get a ‘drip’ fixed, undergo induced contractions and have a baby.
+Induction of labour might seem quite simple to hear; going to the hospital, getting a ‘drip’ fixed, undergo induced contractions and have a baby.
 However, many women end up having failed inductions.
 Why does this happen?
 Let’s delve a little deeper into this issue and understand why exactly an induction fails.

 What is Induction of Labour?

 Induction is a process which causes labour to start artificially before it naturally begins on its own.
 Natural labour begins when your baby’s lungs secrete a hormone which tells your body that he is ready to enter the world.
-This kick-starts your cervix and causes your uterine muscles to contract, which opens the cervix.
-There are many methods of artificial labour or induction, but the most commonly used is artificial oxytocin hormone.
+This kickstarts your labour and causes your uterine muscles to contract, which opens the cervix.
 Every method of induction follows the same pattern – tricking your body into believing that it is ready to give birth.